S-CORPORATIONS – TAX SAVINGS, DOWNSIDE & RISKS

 If you were to be audited and the IRS where to determine that your salary is too low, they will simply reconstitute your profit to salary, and send you a bill for employments taxes, plus a penalty for underpayment.
-It’s not tax fraud and you won’t do time with Wesley Snipes, but it is something you should be aware of.
+It’s not tax fraud, but it is something you should be aware of.
 Your savings should be saved, and kept in a “just-in-case fund”, and you should not depend on them to live.
 The risk/reward window begins to shine light on your side as the years pass, because the IRS audit window is only three years.
 So if you were to be audited and lose, you’ll only have to pay on three years worth of employment taxes.
 Other downsides are some of the additional costs you’ll incur such as;

 - payroll service(we can help with this)